junxit/us-congress-bills-115/bill.md

 In this Act:

-- **(1)** *Church* The term Church means the Walnut Grove Church.
+- **(1)** *Church* The term Church means the Walnut Grove Church in Garland County, Arkansas.
-- **(2)** *Offered Tract* The term Offered Tract means all right, title, and interest of the Church in and to approximately 6.3 acres of non-Federal land identified as “Offered Tract 5742”on the Detail Map of the Walnut Grove Exchange, Ouachita National Forest Map.
+- **(2)** *Offered Tract* The term Offered Tract means all right, title, and interest of the Church in and to approximately 6.3 acres of non-Federal land identified as “Offered Tract 5742”on the Detail Map of the Walnut Grove Exchange, Ouachita National Forest map (printed date May 11, 2017).
 - **(3)** *Secretary* The term Secretary means the Secretary of Agriculture.
-- **(4)** *Selected Tract* The term Selected Tract means all right, title, and interest of the United States in and to approximately 4 acres identified as “Selected Tract 5743” on the Detail Map of the Walnut Grove Exchange, Ouachita National Forest Map.
+- **(4)** *Selected Tract* The term Selected Tract means all right, title, and interest of the United States in and to approximately 4 acres identified as “Selected Tract 5743” on the Detail Map of the Walnut Grove Exchange, Ouachita National Forest map (printed date May 11, 2017), subject to the reservation of a road easement by the Secretary.
-- **(5)** *Service* The term Service means the United States Forest Service.

 ## § 3.
 Exchange of land; equalization of value